-40) All firms need an organization to efficiently implement their business plans and strategies.
-Answer: TRUE
+34) All firms need an organization to efficiently implement their business plans and strategies.

-Difficulty: Easy
+Answer: TRUE Diff: Easy

-41) The JOBS Act and issuance of enabling regulations by the Securities and Exchange Commission allows a start-up company to use crowdfunding to solicit accredited investors to invest in small and early-stage start-ups.
+35) The JOBS Act and issuance of enabling regulations by the Securities and Exchange Commission allow a start-up company to use crowdfunding to solicit investors to invest in small and early-stage start-ups.